joe-arriaga/joe-arriaga.github.io/about_me.md

 efficiently addresses the cause and provides value to people by alleviating the issue.

+I like programming because I find it satisfying to solve problems, especially in an efficient or optimal way, and I enjoy learning new things.
+I am a generalist in that I am open to all types of projects and always find something interesting or instructional about them.

-I am interested in Data Science, Data Engineering, and Machine Learning because they propose more comprehensive approaches to problems and allow us to broach problems that have previously been too complex to analyze systematically.
+Recently, I've been focusing on Data Science, Data Engineering, and Machine Learning as they become more widely used and more deeply embedded in technology.
+Used well, they have enormous potential to allow us to more comprehensively broach problems that have previously been too complex to analyze systematically.

 It is a practice of mine to periodically review how I've spent my time and my work processes.